Home Loan Serviceability

 In practice, the calculations for serviceability can be a bit more complex than merely deducting expenses from income.
 Lenders in Australia tend to use one of three different methods for calculating serviceability: net surplus ratio (NSR), debt servicing ratio (DSR) or surplus/uncommitted monthly Income (UMI).

-Net surplus ratio, or NSR, looks at the amount of money that won’t be used to service debt and expresses this as a percentage of total after-tax income.
+- Net surplus ratio. (or NSW) The amount of money that won’t be used to service debt and expresses this as a percentage of total after-tax income.

-The debt servicing ratio method, or DSR, is basically the opposite of the NSR method.
+- The debt servicing ratio method. (or DSR) The opposite of the NSR method.
 This method calculates the percentage of income that will be used to service debt once the proposed home loan is factored in.

-Uncommitted monthly income, or UMI, calculates the income you’ll have available each month after all expenses have been factored in, including proposed home loan repayments.
+- Uncommitted monthly income. (or UMI) This calculates the income you’ll have available each month after all expenses have been factored in, including proposed home loan repayments.

 How can I improve my borrowing power?

-There are two main ways to increase your borrowing power: you can either increase your income or decrease your expenses.
+There are two main ways to increase your borrowing capacity: you can either increase your income or decrease your expenses.

 Increasing income can often be influenced by factors beyond your control.
 You can ask your employer for a pay rise, invest in assets that will provide regular income or take on a second job, but some of these strategies may not be practical for you.